2022.04.25

 A: I would like to introduce three examples from Japan.
 The first is a plan to utilize an abandoned school in a town in Yamagata Prefecture that I was involved in when I transferred to Tohoku Institute of Technology [Slides 2 and 3].
 The town was in an area that attracted national attention for its pioneering nature education immediately after the war, and after a school in the area was closed, the plan was to renovate the old school building and revive it as a nature education learning center.

-schematic design was completed by arranging functions on each floor of the building according to the plan, and rearranging the functions while making use of the building's basic structure.
-However, this was not realized and the plan only remained.
-At the time of planning, the premise was that this facility would form a nature learning network within and outside the region (region, town, prefecture, outside the prefecture) and disseminate information, but this is a case where the plan ended at the planning stage because concrete measures for linking these elements had not been finalized.
-The proposal envisioned the regeneration of the building as an opportunity for local residents to get involved in the operation of the facility, and to solve local issues such as the declining birthrate and aging population, effective use of buildings, inheritance of local culture, and improvement of government services.
+schematic design was completed by arranging functions on each floor of the building in accordance with the plan, and rearranging the functions while making use of the building's main structure.
+However, it was not realized and the project ended up only as a plan.
+When the plan was first conceived, the premise was that this facility would form a nature learning network within and outside the local area (local area, town, prefecture, outside the prefecture) and disseminate information, but the specific methods for linking these elements had not been fully worked out, so the project ended at the planning stage.
+The proposal envisioned the revitalization of the building as an opportunity to involve local residents in the operation of the facility, and to solve local issues such as the declining birthrate and aging population, effective use of the building, the preservation of local culture, and the improvement of government services.

 Q: Are there any cases where you have actually tackled issues, including local issues, as part of "architecture + alpha"?